akhildua15/MCTS-RAG/README.md

 ## Citation

-If you use Ro-MCTS or MCTS-RAG, please cite:
+If you use MCTS-RAG, please cite:

 ```bibtex
 @misc{hu2025mctsragenhancingretrievalaugmentedgeneration,